 SELECT CASE WHEN @variable = 1 THEN 'foo' WHEN @variable = 2 THEN 'bar' END

-The reason it is important to understand that the expression being evaluated will actually be referenced multiple times, is because it can actually be evaluated multiple times.
+The reason it is important to understand that the expression being evaluated will be evaluated multiple times, is because it can actually be evaluated multiple times.
 When this is a variable, or a constant, or a column reference, this is unlikely to be a real problem; however, things can change quickly when it's a non-deterministic function.
 Consider that this expression yields a

 SMALLINT between 1 and 3; go ahead and run it many times, and you will always get one of those three values: